iffy/lhtml/README.md

 zip myfirst.lhtml index.html
 ```

-Now you can open the file, save it, email it, copy it, etc...
-But this sample file isn't editable.
-To make an editable file, see [`enableFormSaving`](#enableformsaving).
+Now you can open the file, type in the inputs, save it, email it, copy it, etc...

 ## Resources